friendsofhyperf/components/docs/en/components/telescope.md

 composer require friendsofhyperf/telescope:~3.1.0
 ```

-Use the `vendor:publish` command to publish its public resources.
+Use the `vendor:publish` command to publish its public resources

 ```shell
 php bin/hyperf.php vendor:publish friendsofhyperf/telescope
 ```

-Run the `migrate` command to execute database changes necessary to create and store the data needed by Telescope.
+Run the `migrate` command to execute database changes to create and store the data required by Telescope

 ```shell
 php bin/hyperf.php migrate